Amruthur

 Amruthur is a town (hobli) in Kunigal taluk, Tumkur district, Karnataka, India.
 It is situated in a valley created by the rivers Shimsha, Veera-vaishnavi and Nagini.
 It is irrigated by the Markonhalli and Mangala reservoirs and a series of tanks.
 Amruthur is surrounded by paddy fields and areca-nut gardens.
 To the south of the village are two lakes that also serve as a source of irrigation.

 Amruthur is at a distance of 73 km from the state capital, Bangalore.
 Its climate is similar to that of Bangalore.
 It is well connected through the National Highway NH-48 (Bangalore - Mangalore highway).
 There are many ancient temples in Amruthur, like the Sri Rameshwara temple, Sri Channakeshava temple, Sri Anjaneya temple, Sri Srinivasa temple, Sri Kanyaka Parameswari and the temple of the village deity, Pattaladamma Hosapalya.

 Freedom struggle

 Amruthur was involved in India's freedom struggle from the British empire.
 Even before Mysore State Congress was formed, delegates from Amruthur attended the 1924 Belgaum Session of the Indian National Congress where Mahatma Gandhi was also present.
 Many people from Amruthur had participated in the 1942 Quit India Movement and had been arrested by the British government.
 Shri Obedulla Khan Shirani, Shri.
-Ramurti Inoor, and Shri.
-Gulli Gawuda, had a key role in developing the village.
+Ramurti Inoor, Shri.
+Ramanna Gowda and Shri.
+Gulli Gowda, had a key role in developing the village.